geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 We can construct three interesting models with tag data alone.
 We treat these as baselines for more complex models.
 These all account for the distributional semantics of tags, but in slightly different ways.
+The first model is a [latent semantic indexing (LSI)](https://en.wikipedia.org/wiki/Latent_semantic_analysis) model, which uses the singular values of a scaled document-term matrix to project the manga into a low-rank space.
-The first builds on the [word2vec](https://en.wikipedia.org/wiki/Word2vec) model, a neural network that learns to represent words in a vector space.
+The second builds on the [word2vec](https://en.wikipedia.org/wiki/Word2vec) model, a neural network that learns to represent words in a vector space.
 We represent each manga by the average of its tag vectors.
 Then we use the cosine similarity between manga vectors to make recommendations.
-The second model is a [latent semantic indexing (LSI)](https://en.wikipedia.org/wiki/Latent_semantic_analysis) model, which uses the singular values of a scaled document-term matrix to project the manga into a low-rank space.
 Again, we recommend the most similar manga based on the cosine similarity of the left singular vector found by the singular value decomposition (SVD).
-The final model performs soft-clustering on a manga-tag bipartite network.
+The final model makes recommendations based on neighbors in the manga-tag bipartite network.
 We count all the possible paths between two manga through shared tags to create a manga-manga network.
 We then recommend the most similar manga based on the number of shared tags.
-To ensure consistency among models, we embed the network onto a manifold using a spectral embedding ([Laplacian Eigenmap](https://www2.imm.dtu.dk/projects/manifold/Papers/Laplacian.pdf)).
+To ensure consistency among models, we embed the network onto a manifold using UMAP with justification on both the adjacency and laplacian matrices.

 One immediate extension we can make to these models is to use frequent itemsets as words instead of just tags.
 In other words, we consider all bi-grams, tri-grams, etc. of tags as words.